MarkAronov/SuperFind/README.md

 ## Contributing

 Contributions are welcome!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to SuperFind.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to SkillVector.

 ---